Find information for supervisors of research students.

 Orientation to supervision

-Because supervision practices vary between universities, Victoria University requires all supervisors who are new to Victoria (as well as any staff who are new to supervision) to complete an Orientation course before starting to supervise research students at VUW.
+Because supervision practices vary between universities, Victoria University of Wellington requires all supervisors who are new to the University (as well as any staff who are new to supervision) to complete an Orientation course before starting to supervise research students at Victoria University of Wellington.

 - Friday 22 February